Urodelan/2022_Salamander_Microbiome/README.md

 # Salamander_Microbiome_2022
-Code and Data for Salamander Microbiome Project
+Code and data for salamander skin-associated microbiome project.